Compressed decision problems in hyperbolic groups: Abstract

 \section{Abstract}

-We prove that the compressed word and the compressed conjugacy problems, in a fixed hyperbolic group, are solvable in polynomial time.
-We likewise prove that the compressed simultaneous conjugacy and the compressed centralizer problems are solvable in polynomial time.
+We prove that, for any hyperbolic group, the compressed word and the compressed conjugacy problems are solvable in polynomial time.
+As a consequence the word problem for the (outer) automorphism group of a hyperbolic group is solvable in polynomial time.
+We also prove that the compressed simultaneous conjugacy and the compressed centraliser problems are solvable in polynomial time.
 Finally, we prove that, for any infinite hyperbolic group, the compressed knapsack problem is $\NP$--complete.